t-ginnis/SIGMA_docs/docs/source/tutorials.rst

    Recolouring clusters this way does not merge them into a single cluster - it simply changes the colour used in plots.
 Any downstream analysis (eg. NMF) will still treat all clusters recoloured this way as separate clusters.

+Merging Clusters Together
+"""""""""""""""""""""""""

+The widget also allows for multiple clusters to be merged into a single cluster.

+To do this, select the clusters as before, either by clicking, or using the box/lasso tool.

+Then, select "Merge Clusters"

+.. note:: Merging Clusters.
+   Merging clusters this way will merge them into a single cluster.
+It will reduce the overall number of clusters, and will affect downstream analysis.

+.. note:: Unnassigned Points
+   Certain clustering algorithms, like HDBSCAN, will leave some points as unassigned.
+These are treated as cluster "-1".
+Points in this "-1 cluster" will not be merged into other clusters during the merge step.

+Once the merged cluster is created, it can be recoloured and merged again, just like any other cluster.

+Creating New Clusters
+"""""""""""""""""""""

+To create a new cluster:

+1. First press the "Select Points" button - this means that the box/lasso tools are now selecting specific points, not clusters
+2. Select a set of points for the new cluster using the box/lasso tool
+.. tip:: Unwanted Points
+   If you accidentally select some point/points, pressing the "Clear Selection" button will clear any selected points, and you can start selecting again.
+3. Once all the points have been selected, press "Create Cluster"

+The plot will be re-rendered, and the new cluster will be shown.
+This cluster can be recoloured, as with any cluster.

+.. warning:: Unnassigned Points
+   Certain clustering algorithms, like HDBSCAN, will leave some points as unassigned, and stored in the "-1" cluster.
+The can either be included or excluded from the new cluster, by selecting either the "Include -1" or "Exclude -1" button.

+Resetting
+"""""""""

+If you are unhappy with any merges, recolours, or new clusters, the original clustering can be reattained by pressing the "Reset" button, then pressing the confirm button.